lukifer/voicetunes/README.md

 ## iTunes / Music.app Library

 This was built to export from a iTunes/Music.app library, and has a script to convert the iTunes XML to JSON maps.
-See `maps_example` and `itunes/types.ts` for the file formats, if you want to compile music from a different source.
+See `maps_example` and `types.ts` for the file formats, if you want to compile music from a different source.

 Music.app in Catalina / Big Sur no longer exports the Library XML automatically.
 You can hand-export from `File -> Library -> Export Library`, or run the included AppleScript:

 ```
-osascript itunes/exportlibrary.applescript
+osascript exportlibrary.applescript
 ```

 To sync music to your Pi (after this package has been installed and setup), run the following:

 ```
 git clone https://github.com/lukifer/voicetunes.git
-cd voicetunes/itunes
+cd voicetunes
-./itunes/build.sh pi@raspberrypi.local:/home/pi/voicetunes
+./build.sh pi@raspberrypi.local:/home/pi/voicetunes

 rsync -az ~/Music/iTunes/iTunes\ Media/Music/ pi@raspberrypi.local:/home/pi/music/
 ```